-- 1. Master health and safety committee
+- 1. MHSC

 - 2. Local health and safety committee

 - 3. Health and safety training for local chairperson

 - 4. "No Hands in Dies" policy

 - 5. Energy Control/Power Lockout

-- 6. Safety measures new or relocated equipment
+- Safety measures new or relocated equipment

 - Assignment of employees to tasks in isolated locations or confined, closed-entry spaces

 - 8. Safety Talks Program

 - 9. Air tests

 - 10. Preventative maintenance logs

 - 11. Research Studies Health and Safety

 - 12. Health and safety representatives/union representatives training

 - 13. Hazardous materials

 - 14. Noise Abatement Program

-- 15. Medical surveillance
+- Medical surveillance

 - 16. Ergonomics

 - 17. Heat stress

 - 18. Infectious and communicable diseases

 - 19. Personal protective equipment

 - 20. Guidelines, Responsibilities & Safe Practices (GRASP)

 - 21. Powered Material Handling Vehicle (PMHV)

 - 22. Confined Space Entry

 - 23. Confidential Medical Information

 - 24. Emergency Procedures

 - 25. Lifting and Rigging

 - 26. Rights and Duties contained in the Act

 - 27. Working at Heights

 - 28. Rescue from Heights

 - 29. Chemical Safety Training Program

 - 30. International RSI Awareness Day

 - 31. Arch Flash

 - 32. Defibrillator(s)

 - 33. Industrial Hygiene

 - 34. New Emerging Technologies

-Master Health & Safety Committee
+1. Master Health & Safety Committee

-The company and the union confirm their willingness to continue the master health and safety committee which will meet at least quarterly at mutually agreeable times and places.
+The company and the union confirm their willingness to continue the MHSC which will meet at least quarterly at mutually agreeable times and places.
 A summary listing of the items discussed at the meetings including a response, to the extent possible, will be provided.
-The master health and safety committee will consist of two (2) representatives of the national union and two (2) representatives of the company.
+The MHSC will consist of two (2) representatives of the national union and two (2) representatives of the company.
 Each party will appoint to the committee at least one (1) member who has professional training in industrial hygiene or safety.